 Ore and mine spoil is stored as per typical mining practices.
-Dust is minimised as much as possible, e.g. water spraying in the Pit with saline water, use of emulsified bitumen on non Pit light vehicle roads (eliminates water maintenance) and revegetation of earthen walls.
+Dust is minimised as much as possible, e.g. water spraying in the Pit with saline water, use of emulsified bitumen on non-Pit light vehicle roads (eliminates water maintenance) and revegetation of earthen walls.
+A separate report has been commissioned by Barrick to determine the dust impact on the surrounding area and it was found that little impact was occurring outside of the mining lease.

-Areas such as sodium cyanide have undergone thorough design and inspection audits prior to this hazard audit.
 The sodium cyanide mixing and storage area was found to be in good condition at the time of the audit.

 Solid flotation reagents such as PAX were inspected within the flotation reagents shed.
 There were no obvious signs of spills in this area at the time of the audit.
 All the PAX wooden boxes inspected were in a sound condition.
 During rain events, it is possible that water can enter the PAX storage area (water is not compatible with PAX; there is the potential for heat generation and subsequent fires).
-A rain curtain has been installed to limit the amount of water entering the shed.
+Historically, little rain has been reported to have entered the reagents shed and when there is sufficient quantity, it is pumped out.
 Provided the sealed plastic bags containing the PAX remain intact then PAX degradation from any potential water ingress is unlikely.

 The explosives and detonators are stored in separate fenced compounds away from the mining and processing plant areas (as per standard mining practice).
 Signage is included on the fencing.
-This area was inspected during an audit in 2009 with no significant issues found.
+This area was inspected during the audit with no significant issues found other than Recommendation 1 of this report.